phoddie/node-red-mcu/readme.md

 # Node-RED MCU Edition
-Copyright 2022, Moddable Tech, Inc. All rights reserved.<br>
+Copyright 2022-2023, Moddable Tech, Inc. All rights reserved.<br>
 Peter Hoddie<br>
-Updated December 17, 2022<br>
+Updated January 9, 2023<br>

 ## Introduction
 This document introduces an implementation of the Node-RED runtime that runs on resource-constrained microcontrollers (MCUs).
 [Node-RED](https://nodered.org/) is a popular visual environment that describes itself as "a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways."